Blackeye6941/Python-basic-projects/README.md

-Basic python prjects to learn the syntax and working
+Basic projects to learn the syntax of python and put forward a step to ml